 Get to Know the Committee Members!

 The Survivor Advisory Committee provides interviews, speaking engagements and workshops about their personal stories and professional services.
-All workshops are created by survivors, for survivors and will be offered Spring 2020 during a one-day conference: The Survivor’s Experience – Healing from Hurt & Trusting Professionals.
+All workshops are created by survivors, for survivors and will be offered Spring 2021 during a virtual conference: The Survivor’s Experience – Healing from Hurt & Trusting Professionals.

 Claudia Bolanos, a resident of Sonoma County for the past 30 years, grew up in Orange County but is originally from El Salvador.
 She migrated to the United States in the late 70s and is proud of her bilingual and bicultural heritage.

 Claudia’s interest in domestic violence stems from her personal experience having survived an 18-year marriage filled with verbal and physical abuse.

 After years of therapy and personal growth, Claudia is now committed to sharing her experience with others in hopes of creating awareness, prevention and support.

 Laura Heraldez was born and raised in Kern County, Bakersfield, where she currently resides with her son.
 Throughout her childhood she experienced sexual assault and trauma, but with time she went from victim to survivor and is now thriving.
 She believes in women empowering women, and not only works full-time in the community at Bakersfield Mazda, but volunteers for the non-profit organization YWRAP—a mentoring program for young ladies (12-18 years old)—because her passion is speaking and storytelling.